preyero/hateRep/README.md

 ## Phase 2 Annotation Example (with semantics)

+There is a [PDF](documentation/Survey_Questionnaire.pdf) showing the full annotation study with examples provided by participants.

+Texts in Phase 2 were annotated as shown below:

 <p align="center">
  <img src="data/survey_items.png" alt="drawing" width="400" class="center"/>
 </p>

 In Phase 1, the same layout is presented but without underlined terms in the post and with an empty column on the left.